developer-zebra/developer-zebra-site/src/stagenow/4-0/trustedstaging/index.md

   _Click image to enlarge; ESC to exit_.<br>
 <br>

-#### Device is removed from Trusted Mode and can be staged using ordinary staging Profiles.
+**The device is now removed from Trusted Mode and can be staged using ordinary staging Profiles**.

 -----